Skip to content

 Cold outreach is never step one—it's step three

-Cold outreach in B2B often falls flat—not due to poor writing or bad timing, but because it's mistakenly treated as the starting point of a relationship.
-Whether via email, LinkedIn message, or phone call, outreach should be informed by prior research and engagement, rather than being the initial step.
-Practical outreach tests whether you've done your homework, earned attention, and have something relevant to offer.
+Cold outreach in B2B often falls flat—not because of poor writing or bad timing, but because it’s mistakenly treated as the starting point of a relationship.
+Whether it's via email, a LinkedIn message, or a phone call, prior research and engagement should inform your outreach, not be the initial step.
+Practical outreach tests whether you’ve done your homework, earned attention, and have something relevant to offer.

 Here are my thoughts on how you can build an outreach process that generates responses.
-It's broken down into what to do before, during, and after the outreach, along with examples that work.
+It's broken down into what to do beforeduring, and after the outreach, with examples that work.

 Step one: Prepare with purpose

-Before reaching out, gather context to ensure your message is not just personal but genuinely relevant.
+Before reaching out, gather context to ensure your message is not only personal but genuinely relevant.

 What to do: